Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0tHe5NBul6M.md

 ### Transcript

-> uh ride drones uh probably not we probably won't change like how the drones work in that regard
+> ride drones, probably not we probably won't change like how the drones work in that regard